cowboysdude/MMM-Holiday2/README.md

 # npm install

-Before we get started on the config let me point some options:
+Before we get started on the config let me point out some options:

      Use header?
 True or false [shows or hides header] Header?
 What would you like it to say if you're using it?